tomato42/hdck/README.md

 ```

 While the program is running (it can take from half an hour, to 12h or more,
-depending on HDD size and speed) it will print progress information in form
+depending on HDD's size and speed) it will print progress information in form
 similar to the one below:

 ```